opendatasoft/elasticsearch-plugin-geoshape/README.md

 - `simplify`:
   - `zoom`: the zoom level in range [0, 20].
 0 is the most simplified and 20 is the least.
 Default to 0.
   - `algorithm`: simplify algorithm in [`DOUGLAS_PEUCKER`, `TOPOLOGY_PRESERVING`].
 Default to `DOUGLAS_PEUCKER`.
-- `size`: can be set to define how many term buckets should be returned out of the overall terms list.
+- `size`: can be set to define how many buckets should be returned.
 See elasticsearch official terms aggregation documentation for more explanation.
+Buckets are ordered by the length (perimeter for polygons) of their shape, longer shapes first.
 - `shard_size`: can be used to minimize the extra work that comes with bigger requested `size`.
 See elasticsearch official terms aggregation documentation for more explanation.